 You'll be given medicine so you don’t feel pain during the procedure.
 This is called anesthesia.
 If you have regional anesthesia, just the lower part of your body is numbed.
 Medicine may also be used to make you feel sleepy.
-If you have general anesthesia, you'll be in a deep sleep throughout the procedure.
+If you have general anesthesia, you'll be in a deep sleep during the procedure.

 During the procedure

-A sample of cells (biopsy) from the tumor and normal-looking tissue may be taken.
+A sample of cells (biopsy) from the tumor and normal-looking tissue may be taken out.
 These samples are looked at under a microscope.
 This is done to look for cancer and, if it's found, to see how deeply it has grown into the bladder wall.
 In some cases, a laser is then used to burn any remaining tumor away.

 After the procedure